petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-filters.md

 ![You can see all fields for the chosen entry type, as well as related entry types.](./data-set-view-filters/images/01.png)

 Selecting a field that belongs to a related entry can be useful for more complex filters.
-For example, if you have a Student object with a relationship to a School object, you can filter a Student data set view by their related School's name or ID.
+For example, if you have a Student object with a relationship to a School object, you can filter a Student data set view by their related School's `schoolName` field.
+If the user selects the name *Standford University*, this filter expression automatically applies: `filter=(studentsAtSchool/schoolName+eq+'Stanford+University')`.

 !!! warning
-    Data set view filters are intended for object endpoints.
-The automatically generated filter syntax for other kinds of endpoints (such as `/o/headless-*` endpoints) may not work for filters using related entries' fields.
+    Only object endpoints support selecting related or parent entry fields.
+The automatically generated filter syntax for other kinds of endpoints (such as `/o/headless-*` endpoints) does not work for filters using related entries' fields.

 ## Client Extension Filter